-- Laptops be left in cases at all times, unless when it temporarily needs to be removed (e.g., flat-surface mode, or when using activity light). - Students carrying laptops around the school should transport them in their cases, with the corners of the laptop secured by the straps. - Always use the laptop on a flat, stable surface. - Do not set books on top of the laptop or store items (like headphones and pencils) between the screen and case cover. - Hold the laptop by the body, not by the screen. - Be careful not to leave pencils or pens or papers on the keyboard when closing the screen. - Do not eat or drink while using your keyboard. - Cleaning wipe laptop surfaces with a clean dry soft cloth. - Avoid touching the screen with pens or pencils. - If hands are dirty, wash them before using the laptop. - Do not use the laptop in dusty or dirty environments.
+- Chromebooks should be left in cases at all times, unless when it temporarily needs to be removed (e.g., flat-surface mode, or when using activity light). - Students carrying chromebooks around the school should transport them in their cases. - Always use the chromebook on a flat, stable surface. - Do not set books on top of the chromebook or store items (like headphones and pencils) between the screen and case cover. - Hold the chromebook by the body, not by the screen. - Be careful not to leave pencils or pens or papers on the keyboard when closing the screen - Do not eat or drink while using your keyboard. - Cleaning wipe laptop surfaces with a clean dry soft cloth. - Avoid touching the screen with pens or pencils. - If hands are dirty, wash them before using the chromebook. - Do not use it in dusty or dirty environments (no chromebooks in the cafeteria at lunch). - Do not leave the chromebook exposed to direct sunlight or near any heat or moisture sources for extended periods of time.